What is the Title 1 (Even Start) Family Literacy Program? Haga click aqui.

-The federally-funded Title 1 Family Literacy Program is a school-community partnership that helps break the cycle of poverty and illiteracy by integrating early childhood education, adult literacy or adult basic education, and parenting education into a unified family literacy program.
-Family Literacy is implemented through cooperative projects that build on high-quality existing community resources, creating a new range of services for children, adults, and families.
+The federally-funded Title 1 Family Literacy Program is a school-community partnership that helps break the cycle of poverty and illiteracy by integrating early childhood education, adult literacy or adult basic education, and parenting education into a unified program.
 The Program helps children and families achieve the academic standards set forth by the State and uses instructional programs that are based on scientific reading research to...

-- enrich language development, extend learning, and support high levels of educational success for children from birth through age five and their parents;
+- enrich language development, extend learning, and support high levels of educational success for children from birth through age eight and their parents;

 - provide literacy services of sufficient hours and duration to make sustainable changes in a family;

 - provide integrated instructional services for families, where children and their parents learn together to develop habits of life-long learning; and

 - support families committed to education and to economic independence.

 What does Title 1 (Even Start) Family Literacy program provide?

 Adult Education - participants learn to speak, read and write the English language.